A Week on Ofu Island: Setbacks in Paradise

 Second day on Ofu: storm

 Those hopes are dashed when the day starts with heavy rain and wind.
 When it is only raining, I can enjoy a photography session despite the inconvenience of having to struggle to keep the gear dry under an umbrella.
 High wind makes that impractical, so we spend the entire day inside the lodge’s spacious common area.
 Wifi is available and my Astca SIM card provided a reliable cellular signal the day before, but today nothing works.
 The Manua Islands consisting of Ofu, Olosega, and Tau normally get their internet and cellular phone from an undersea fiber optic cable.
 Instead of having it land at a beach, they laid it over the reef where it got damaged.
 While repairs are in progress, they transmit data to the local towers by radio signal.
-Water in the atmosphere affects the transmission of the signal over the lengthy 60 miles separating the Manua Islands from Pago-Pago.
+Water in the atmosphere affects the transmission of the signal over the lengthy 60 miles separating the Manua Islands from Pago-Pago, the main city in American Samoa.
 As a result, cellular and internet are down.
 As it rains all day, we socialize with the other guests.
 Besides Tommy and I, the only other tourists on the islands are the kind family of Greg Miller, Mary, and their daughter Abi who is a park ranger at Rocky Mountain National Park.
 Manaia (“Nice”) and his grandson George live on Tau Island.
-They were hoping to catch a fishing boat for the crossing from Ofu to Tau, but in that storm, it was not possible.
+They were hoping to catch a fishing boat for the crossing from Ofu to Ta’u, but in that storm, it was not possible.
 Walking in the forest at night in the rain may sound like a strange activity.
-However, thanks to Manaia, it turned out to be the highlight of our day, when he invited us to join him for coconut crab hunting – since this entry is lengthy, I’ll reserve this digression for another time.
+However, thanks to Manaia, it turned out to be the highlight of our day, when he invited us to join him for coconut crab hunting.

 Third day on Ofu: rain

 As Saturday started with no rain, I thought of hiking Tumu Mountain since the trail will be closed on Sunday and we planned to cross over to Tau Island on Monday.
 However, when I see a clearing, I try my chance at the beach.
 As I set up to drive the truck, Manaia and the Millers asked to join and drive to the bridge.
 They take a while to get ready and eventually drop me off with all my photography gear in the backpack and all my underwater gear in the duffel bag at a beach Tommy and I had scouted two days before.
 By this time, The clearing is gone.
 It lasted only fifteen minutes.
 As rain starts, I take cover under the only shelter available along the two miles of Ofu Beach until the others pick me up a few hours later.
 It rains most of the afternoon and evening.
 Since I have already used up three of four days on Ofu without results, I am pondering extending the stay.
-However, when I look for new flights from Pago-Pago to Honolulu, I discover that everything is sold out until June 26, even though Hawaiian Airlines has added a Thursday flight for the summer to the Monday and Wednesday flights.
+Hawaiian Airlines has a monopoly on flights from the United States to Pago-Pago, American Samoa’s only sizable airport.
+The other routes home are circuitous and involve transit through at least three airports, which would be burdensome given my luggage.
+When I look for new flights to Honolulu from Pago-Pago, I discover that everything is sold out for the next 25 days, even though Hawaiian Airlines has added a Thursday flight for the summer to the Monday and Wednesday flights.
 Flights to Pago-Pago and the Manua Islands are not available every day, therefore one has to make choices when arranging a trip to American Samoa.
 The combined length of Ofu and Olosega Islands is less than four miles, their surface area is five square miles, and the national park consists of a stretch of two miles of beach.
 Because of that, when Tommy asked for itinerary suggestions, I proposed to spend a few days on Tau Island.
-Tau and Ofu/Olosega are less than seven miles apart, so it made more sense to cross by boat and book our Manua Islands return flight to Pago-Pago from Tau rather than flying from Ofu to Pago-Pago and then from Pago-Pago to Tau.
-However, it meant that to catch our flight from Pago-Pago to Honolulu next Wednesday, we would have to be able to make the crossing to Tau.
+Tau and Ofu/Olosega are less than seven miles apart, so it made more sense to cross by boat and book our Manua Islands return flight to Pago-Pago from Tau rather than flying from Ofu to Pago-Pago and then from Pago-Pago to Ta’u.
+However, it meant that to catch our flight from Pago-Pago to Honolulu next Wednesday, we would have to be able to make the crossing to Ta’u.
 Manaia had offered to join him on the boat on Saturday, but having made no underwater photographs (let alone any satisfactory beach photographs) so far, I had declined.
 It turned out that on Saturday the surf was still too high for a boat crossing.

 Fourth day on Ofu: cloudy Ofu Beach and flooded housing